Priyad7/git-and-github-lab-test-/README.md

 #  Sales report
-This folder contains our daily sales report
+This folder contains our daily sales and some analytics report